lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Delete all files and folders from your app **except the manifest.yml and .git folder**.

-1. Download the Todo App in-memory application from [this archive](./solution/node-todo-master.zip) into a temp directory.
+1. Download the Todo App application from [this archive](./solution/node-todo-master.zip) into a temp directory.

 1. Unzip the files in a temp directory.
 It creates a *node-todo-master* folder.